Axwabo/slocExporter/README.md

 Right click in the hierarchy, and select `UI` -> `Text - TextMeshPro`

 Resize the text to match the display size you need.

+## Waypoint

+Add the `Waypoint` script to create a [relative positioning](https://youtu.be/XADYO51sUwU) waypoint.

+A static waypoint creates a maximum 256x256x256 unit area where relative positioning is calculated.
+Scaling and rotation does not affect detection.

+Non-static waypoints **are** affected by scaling and rotation, which can alter the default 256x256x256 detection area.
+When a player goes outside of this area, the waypoint is not considered.

+Change the `Priority` to prioritize a waypoint when two or more waypoints overlap.
+The higher the priority, the further a player can be for it to be used over others.

+The `Visualize Bounds` property will show the bounds of the waypoint in-game.

+> [!TIP]
+> A white wire cube gizmo indicates the waypoint bounds.